patrodyne/hisrc-hyperjaxb/ejb/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 There is a lot to learn in this exploration. *HyperJAXB* is a powerful plug-in that generates Java code that can synchronize your data with almost any SQL database.
 The same code can read and write XML instances, too.
 It is XML Schema driven and supports customizations.
 It includes data caching and connection pooling, too.
 That is a lot.
 The key to using this plug-in is to learn XML Schema grammar well.
 It will help if you have experience with it.
 But if you don't, this exploration will show you how it works and it let's you can learn as you go.

 > This project includes a Swing application named *Explorer* to demonstrate features of the *HiSrc HyperJAXB* plug-in.
 This *Explorer* application presents a lesson with actions for real-time experimentation.
 Feel free to modify your copy of the [Explorer.java][7] source file by adding or modifying the action methods with your own investigative code.
-The `Explorer` class is an extension of `AbstractExplorer` which contains the more boring mechanics of this implementation.
+The `Explorer` class is an extension of `AbstractEntityExplorer` which contains the more boring mechanics of this implementation.
 Feel free to create an `Explorer` class in your own projects to help explain the purpose of your work too.

 > This **Explorer** application is a *development tool* and is omitted from your Maven generated artifact; although, you could place it in your main package if you want to build a Swing based application.

-> **About AbstractExplorer:** Projects can create their own custom Explorer by extending [AbstractExplorer][6] and writing an HTML lesson page plus `JMenuItem`(s) to trigger exploratory code.
-An `AbstractExplorer` implementation (like the one you see here) displays three panels: an HTML lesson, a print console and an error (logging) console.
+> **About AbstractEntityExplorer:** Projects can create their own custom Explorer by extending [AbstractEntityExplorer][6] and writing an HTML lesson page plus `JMenuItem`(s) to trigger exploratory code.
+An `AbstractEntityExplorer` implementation (like the one you see here) displays three panels: an HTML lesson, a print console and an error (logging) console.
 The lesson file is read as a resource relative to the implementation (i.e. `Explorer`) class.
 Text is sent to the print console by calling `println(text)` and error messages are sent to the error console by calling `errorln(msg)`.
 Additionally, 'standard out' / 'standard error' streams are sent to these respective consoles, too.

 ## HiSrc HyperJAXB Maven Plug-in